 Format Error Indication in the Employee Profile

-Attributes for which a validation rule has been stored, but the entered value violates this rule, are marked with an error message below the value.
+Attributes for which a validation rule is stored and whose value violates this policy are marked with an error message below the attribute value.
 This error message informs you which settings are necessary, so that you can adjust the attribute immediately.

 Format Error Indication in the Payroll Table

-For further information, read our article on troubleshooting when setting up and using the DATEV integration.
+For more information, read our article on troubleshooting the Furnishings and Useof the DATEV integration.